Glenbrook Lagoon: Significance

-Pollution of the Lagoon
+Pollution

-The damming of the left side (Eastern side) of the lagoon for the zig zag railway has caused issues for the lagoon mainly because it caused the lagoon to become a closed water system and any pollutants are unable to be flushed out of the lagoon naturally.
-In turn this has led to a significant buildup of pollutants carried by storm water into the lagoon.
-Without proper drainage of this water, significant environmental issues have risen including the growth of noxious weeds which have effectively choked out natural aquatic flora and fauna living in the lagoon.
+The damming of the eastern side of the lagoon for the Zig Zag Railway has caused issues for the lagoon, mainly because it caused the lagoon to become a closed water system and any pollutants are unable to be flushed out of the lagoon naturally.
+In turn this has led to a significant build-up of pollutants carried by storm water into the lagoon.
+Without proper drainage of this water, significant environmental issues have risen, including the growth of noxious weeds which have effectively choked out natural aquatic flora and fauna living in the lagoon.
 The urbanisation of the area surrounding the lagoon has also contributed to the pollution of the lagoon.
-The land which naturally drains to the lagoon is now built over with houses and shops this causes polluted storm water to run straight into the lagoon.
+The land which naturally drains to the lagoon is now built over with houses and shops; this causes polluted storm water to run straight into the lagoon.
 The polluted water can contain many chemicals and organic matter which are dangerous and may compromise the survival of the lagoon.
-These materials can include herbicides, fertilisers, Grey water use, oil and petrol, sediment, sewage, animal faeces, garden waste, litter and contaminants.
-Without proper drainage surrounding the lagoon the run off of this polluted water into the lagoon encourages the growth of noxious weeds.
+These materials can include herbicides, fertilisers, grey water use, oil and petrol, sediment, sewage, animal faeces, garden waste, litter and contaminants.
+Without proper drainage surrounding the lagoon the runoff of this polluted water into the lagoon encourages the growth of noxious weeds.
 The growth of these noxious weeds can also be attributed to the dumping of domestic aquarium plants in the lagoon.
-The two noxious weeds which are of concern to the health of the lagoon are the Cabomba weed (Cabomba caroliniana) and Salvina weed (Salvinia Molesta).
+The two noxious weeds which are of concern to the health of the lagoon are the cabomba weed (Cabomba caroliniana) and salvina weed (Salvinia molesta).
 Both of which have caused a variety of significant problems for the survival of the lagoon and its ecosystem.
 Cabomba has been listed as a class 5 noxious weed and also as a weed of significance and had been notably difficult to remove in past situations.
-Both of the noxious weeds (Cabomba and Salvina) cause severe oxygen depletion in the lagoon as they die and decompose using most of the dissolved oxygen available in the lagoon.
+Both of the noxious weeds cause severe oxygen depletion in the lagoon as they die and decompose using most of the dissolved oxygen available in the lagoon.
 This makes survival difficult for other aquatic organisms including native water plants, native fish and turtles.